-If you are planning to take Fido with you, remember to choose a trip that won’t be too strenuous for her.
+If you are thinking about taking your Fido with you, remember to choose a trip that won’t be too strenuous for him or her.
 If your dog is older or has mobility issues, a short walk on the beach would be an ideal adventure.
 If your dog is young and active, a hike or swimming adventure may be more her speed.

-You don’t even need to take time off of work to go adventuring with your pup if you can’t afford to.
-Many of these trips can be done on weekends or days off during the week.
+You don’t even need to take time off of work to go adventuring with your pup this summer if you can’t afford to.
+Below mentioned dog-friendly trips can be done on weekends or days off during the week.
 Just make sure you’ve prepared your dog to endure the summer’s hot and humid weather, because heatstroke is a real problem for canines.

-Whether you’d like to spend multiple days enjoying the great outdoors or you’re interested in a quick dog-friendly day trip, there’s sure to be an adventure on this list that will be just what you’re looking for.
-So let’s get started!
+Whether you’d like to spend multiple days enjoying the great outdoors or you’re interested in a quick pet-friendly day trip to come back home by the evening, there’s an adventure on this list that will be just what you’re looking for.

 35 Best Summer Adventures to Have with Dogs